keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/read-code-of-webrender-part-1.md

 ---
 layout: blog/entry
-title: How webrender works - part 1
+title: Read code of webrender - part 1
-description: I researched how webrender works.
+description: This is a note that summarize the code I read.
 date: 2022-11-24
 modified: 2022-11-24
 tags: